MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 ![Spectator view setup](images/spectatorview-300px.png)

-When wearing a mixed reality headset, we often forget that a person who does not have it on is unable to experience the wonders that we can.
-Spectator view allows others to see on a 2D screen what a HoloLens user sees in their world.
-Using spectator view involves these four components:
+Using SpectatorView Pro involves these four components:
 1. An app built specifically to enable spectator view, which is based on [shared experiences in mixed reality](shared-experiences-in-mixed-reality.md).
 2. A user wearing HoloLens using the app.
 3. A spectator view camera rig providing a third-person perspective video.